Dec 1, 2021

 - What are my needs between now and the end of the year?

 - Are they monetary, tangible, or people power?

-- Do I have the capacity to squeeze in another quick campaign?
+- Do I have the capacity to squeeze in another donation campaign?

-- Does my platform allow me to quickly deploy a text-to-donate campaign to donors already in our system?
+- Does my platform allow me to quickly (and without extra cost) deploy a text-to-donate campaign to donors already in our system?

 - Lapsed donors

 - Partner organizations

 Now that you have a better idea of where your gaps and opportunities are between now and the end of the year, here are some suggestions on ways to fill them: